B2B Collections Best Practices for 2026

 Which invoices should you prioritize first?

 Not all overdue dollars carry the same risk.
 Prioritize by a blend of how late the invoice is, how large the balance is, and how the customer has behaved historically.
-An account that is 45 days late with a six-figure balance and two broken promises to pay deserves attention before a reliable customer who is three days past due.
-Building this prioritization into your daily workflow ensures your team spends its limited time where recovery odds and dollar impact are highest.

 When and how should you escalate?

 Every collections process needs a defined escalation path so accounts do not linger indefinitely.
 A typical ladder moves from automated reminders, to personal outreach, to involvement from finance leadership, and finally to a formal hold on new orders or third-party referral.
-The key is that escalation is triggered by clear, agreed criteria rather than gut feel, and that each step is documented.
-Monk resolves more than 90 percent of overdue invoices without escalation, which keeps relationships intact and reserves hard measures for the rare accounts that need them.

 What results can a modern collections approach deliver?

-When segmentation, automation, personalization, and prioritization work together, the numbers move.
-Monk customers have reduced DSO by more than 40 percent and saved roughly 26 hours of manual collections work per month.
-Intelligent, responsive follow-ups have proven 24 percent more effective than traditional dunning.
-The combination means faster cash, less busywork, and stronger customer relationships at the same time.
+Monk customers have reduced DSO by 40% and saved roughly 26 hours of manual collections work per month, and intelligent, responsive follow-ups have proven 24% more effective than traditional dunning.
+The combination means faster cash, less busywork, and stronger customer relationships at the same time, all while Monk keeps your data secure as a SOC 2 compliant platform that never takes a percentage of your revenue.

 Frequently Asked Questions